-Directors of your Company are pleased to present the Annual Report along with audited Financial Statements of the Company and Auditors' Report thereon for the year ended 30 June, 2021.
+Directors of your Company are pleased to present the Annual Report along with audited Financial Statements of the Company and Auditors' Report thereon for the year ended 30 June, 2022.

-Industry Overview
+Overview

-Pakistan's economy demonstrated recovery as reflected by 3.9% GDP growth in FY 2021 from a contraction of 0.4% in FY 2020.
-The country's macroeconomic fundamentals, particularly the economic growth sharply rebounded, while the external account saw a massive improvement.
-Headline inflation closed at an average of 8.9% versus 10.7% of last year.
-On the monetary policy front, the State Bank of Pakistan (SBP) decided to keep the benchmark policy rate unchanged at 7%.
+Pakistan's economy showed a growth rate as reflected by 5.97% GDP in FY 2022 from an increase of 2.07% in FY 2021.
+This high growth, however is unsustainable and has resulted in financial and macro economic imbalances.
+Headline inflation closed at an average of 24.9% versus9.74% of last year.
+On the monetary policy front, the State Bank of Pakistan (SBP) decided to keep the benchmark policy rate at 15%.